skinnyrad/Skinny-Tools/cross-compiled-pager-tools/ubertooth-mips/README.md

-# README: Installing Ubertooth Utilities on Hak5 WiFi Pineapple
+# Installing Ubertooth Utilities on Hak5 WiFi Pineapple

 This archive contains the Ubertooth binaries cross-compiled for the `mipsel_24kc` architecture, specifically configured to run on the **Hak5 WiFi Pineapple (Mark VII / Enterprise)** architecture.